sjabro/morpheus-powershell/README.md

 ## Installation

-1. Download all Module folders located under "Modules"
+1. Copy the contents of "Modules" (I.E - Morpheus.Add, Morpheus.Check..)
 2. Move contents into one of your `$env:PSModulePath` paths.
 (Typically `C:\Program Files\WindowsPowerShell\Modules` will suffice)